 Give It a Rest

-The process is simply to raise the fermentation temperature from lager temperatures (50° to 55° F) to 65° to 68° F for a two-day period near the close of the fermentation.
+The process is simply to raise the fermentation temperature from lager temperatures (50 to 55 °F/10 to 13 °C) up to about 65 to 68 °F (18 to 20 °C) for a two-day period near the close of the fermentation.
 Usually the diacetyl rest is begun when the beer is two to five specific gravity points away from the target terminal gravity.
 The temperature is then lowered to conditioning temperature following diacetyl reduction.

-For ale production, the fermentation temperature is usually 65° to 70° F, so temperature modification is not necessary.
+For ale production, the fermentation temperature is usually 65 to 70 °F (18 to 21 °C), so temperature modification is not necessary.
 But the fermentation should still be “rested” at this temperature for two days to ensure proper diacetyl reduction.
 Many brewers make the mistake of quickly crashing the fermentation temperature following terminal gravity.
 Why not?
 The beer is done, people are thirsty, and there is no taste of diacetyl in the beer.

 Even though the diacetyl can’t be tasted, however, the beer might contain high levels of the precursor, acetolactate, which can be converted to diacetyl.
 Once the yeast is removed, there is no way to get rid of the diacetyl.